 - The Shipstern Wildlife Nature Reserve sprawls across 32+ square miles of savanna, pine forest and wetlands, so if you decide to make this reserve the epicenter of your hiking experience, bring a camera.
 Several marked trails will guide your progress as you explore a botanical trail, butterfly aviary and a natural history museum.

 - Mountain Pine Ridge Forest Reserve covers 300 square miles amid Central America’s only authentic pine forest.
 Diverse landscapes include a 1000-foot waterfall (Hidden Valley Falls), pristine rivers, wildlife, birds, the occasional horseback rider and the 1,500-foot elevation offering the best views in Belize.

 - Hoke Ha Cave.
 The 20-minute hike taking you from the village of Blue Creek to a world that existed thousands of years ago requires you to wade through a pool of water and into a cave mouth where stalactite- and stalagmite-filled chambers await.
 Look for Mayan ceramics and an altar where priests practiced secret rituals when you come.

 - Half-Moon Caye Natural Monument.
 You’ll have to leave the mainland to experience this protected island where 90 species of birds hang out, interrupted only by the occasional hiker seeking a more solitary experience.
 The views of the Caribbean are lush, and next to trekking the Monkey River Loop, you’ll enjoy lots of solitude.

 - Sapodilla Cayes Marine Reserve, also offshore, offers hikers 78-square miles of coastline along the southernmost tip of the Belize Barrier Reef to explore.
-Hike here if you’ve an interest in the geology of Belize and especially the reef itself.
+Hike here if you have an interest in the geology of Belize and especially the reef itself.